-Low-dose naltrexone or LDN, a prescription drug classified as an opioid antagonist, blocks opioid receptors and helps activate your body's immune system.
+Low-dose naltrexone or LDN, a prescription drug classified as an opioid antagonist, may be one of the rare drugs that actually helps your body heal itself.
+It blocks opioid receptors and helps activate your body's immune system.

 Opioids applied in a topical cream that directly target the peripheral opioid receptors (which grow in inflammatory pain sites to attract natural endorphin compounds for pain relief and immune enhancement) may have advantages relative to oral opioids.